onzfonz/comp227/src/content/4/en/part4c.md

 })
 ```

+In addition to unit tests, we also want to verify this works with users we have made.
 For making new users in a production or development environment,
 you may send a POST request to ```/api/users/``` via Postman or REST Client in the following format: